Dave Kingman: Oakland Athletics (1984–1986)

 On April 16, 1984, Kingman collected his fifth and final three-homer game, in a 9–6 win over the Seattle Mariners.
-Kingman made just nine appearances at first base in 1984, and was the A's regular designated hitter the remainder of the time.
-For the 1984 season, Kingman hit .268 with 35 home runs and 118 RBI.
+He made just nine appearances at first base in 1984, and was the A's regular designated hitter in the other games he started.
+For the 1984 season, he hit .268 with 35 home runs and 118 RBI.
 He was named the American League's Comeback Player of the Year, and finished 13th in MVP balloting.

-After hitting 30 home runs in 1985, Kingman's 35 homers in 1986 were a record for a player in his final season, until the mark was surpassed by David Ortiz in 2016.
+After hitting 30 home runs in 1985, Kingman's 35 homers in 1986 were a record for a player in his final season, which held until surpassed by David Ortiz in 2016.

-In three seasons as a DH in Oakland, he collected at least 30 home runs and 90 RBIs in each season.
-He also had two at-bats in this period which did not result in home runs, but nonetheless were noteworthy: in the Metrodome against the Minnesota Twins, on May 4, 1984, he hit a pop-up that flew into a hole in the roof and got stuck for a ground rule double.
+In three seasons as a DH in Oakland, he collected at least 30 home runs and 90 RBIs in each.
+He also had two at-bats which did not result in home runs, but nonetheless were noteworthy: in the Metrodome against the Minnesota Twins, on May 4, 1984, he hit a pop-up that flew into a hole in the roof and got stuck for a ground rule double.
 In a game in Seattle on April 11, 1985, he hit a hard drive to left field which struck a speaker hanging from the roof of the Kingdome, bounced back and was caught for an out.

-During his final year in Oakland in 1986, Kingman sent a live rat in a pink box to Sue Fornoff, a sportswriter for The Sacramento Bee.
-The rat had a tag attached to it that read, "My name is Sue."
+During his final year in Oakland in 1986, Kingman sent a pink gift box to Sue Fornoff, a sportswriter for The Sacramento Bee.
+Inside there was a live rat, with a tag attached to it that read, "My name is Sue."
 Fornoff claimed that Kingman had told her that women do not belong in the clubhouse, and that he harassed her several times since she began covering the team the year before.
 Kingman himself said it was intended as a harmless practical joke.
 The A's fined Kingman $3,500 and warned that he would be released if a similar incident occurred again.

+Kingman's reputation throughout his major league career was as someone disliked by most reporters and numerous teammates.

 When Kingman's contract expired after the 1986 season, Oakland did not renew his contract and he became a free agent.
-Oakland signed former Athletic and future Hall of Famer Reggie Jackson to play his final season as the team's designated hitter for the 1987 season to play alongside the new blood in homerun hitting in Jose Canseco and rookie Mark McGwire.
+Oakland signed former Athletic and future Hall of Famer Reggie Jackson for his final year as the team's designated hitter for the 1987 season to play alongside the new blood in home run hitting in Jose Canseco and rookie Mark McGwire.

-In three seasons with Oakland, under managers Steve Boros, Jackie Moore, and Tony LaRussa, Kingman hit .230 with 100 home runs and 303 RBI.
+In three seasons with Oakland, under managers Steve Boros, Jackie Moore, and Tony LaRussa, Kingman hit .238 with 100 home runs and 303 RBI.

-Overall, in his career, Kingman hit .236 with 442 home runs and 1210 RBI.
-He had an .302 OB%, a 780 OPS with 608 walks and 1816 strikeouts in 1941 career games.
-Kingman averaged a home run every 15.11 at bats, tied with Juan González for 14th best all-time.
+For his major league career, Kingman batted .236 with 442 home runs and 1210 RBI.
+He had a .302 OBP, and a .780 OPS, to go with 608 walks and 1816 strikeouts, over 1941 career games.
+Kingman averaged a home run every 15.11 at bats, tied with Juan González for 19th best all-time.